The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-John Gittinger is an Ophthalmologist in Boston, Massachusetts.
+John Gittinger is an Ophthalmologist practicing medicine in Boston, Massachusetts.
 Dr. Gittinger is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Optic Neuritis, Optic Nerve Atrophy, Optic Atrophy Type 1, and Increased Intracranial Pressure.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Optic Neuritis, Optic Nerve Atrophy, Optic Atrophy Type 1, and Increased Intracranial Pressure.

 Advanced in Progressive External Ophthalmoplegia